-- You also also need to have the following for publishing your app:
+- You also need to have the following for publishing your app:

 - An App-specific password.
 This needs to be generated, check-out the Using iOS App-Specific Password article to do this.

 - The reseller needs to have their client (content owner) set up their own Apple Developer account.
+This needs to be set up on the Apple side and comes with a fee imposed by Apple.
 Publishing has to be done through the client account and NOT the reseller Developer Account.

 - The reseller needs to be on the phone with their client when publishing the client's app so that they get the newly generated two-factor authentication secret code when required, as the resellers publish their client's app by using the client's account.
 We do this because the reseller CMS cannot publish client apps, and also one developer account should not be used to publish multiple apps.

 Follow the steps outlined below to publish your iOS app:

 1. In BiznessApps CMS, navigate to the Reseller Dashboard and locate the app to publish.
 From your dashboard, locate the app and click on the "3 dots" button and then click Republish/Publish.

 2. Choose App Icon, Mobile Splash Screen, Tablet Splash Screen and iOS screenshot.